Shravan Month 2022: Dates, Significance, Puja Vidhi & Fast Rituals

 Now this poison was consumed by Lord Shiva, resulting in his throat turning blue as he held the poison in his throat.
 As to reduce the effects of poison, gods started offering water from the river of Ganges to Lord Shiva.

 This whole scenario took place in Shravan month.
 Therefore, devotees believe that offering water and milk during this month help extinguish the fire that poison created in Lord Shiva’s body.

-How Shravan Maas is Celebrated?
+How Shravan Month is Celebrated?

 During this month, many communities in India like Jains abandon fresh greenery that contains insects in them to not kill them inadvertently.
 While states like Maharashtra, Goa, and Karnataka practice vegetarian diets as the rainy season makes it challenging to get seafood.